denismakogon/trove-guestagent/README.rst

 To generate a coverage report,run:
 $ tox -ecover
 (note: on some boxes, the results may not be accurate unless you run it twice)

-If you'd like to start up a fake Trove API daemon for integration testing with your own tool, run:
-$ ./bin/start_server

-Stop the server with:
-$ ./bin/stop_server